unicfdlab/libAcoustics/README.md

 # libAcoustics library brief
 [To the contents](#Contents)

 libAcoustics - library for far-field noise computation.
-At current time contains 3 kind of far-field predictions:
+At current time contains 3 kind of far-field prediction models:

 1. **Curle analogy**